Administrator of NASA

-The Administrator of the National Aeronautics and Space Administration is the highest-ranking official of NASA, the national space agency of the United States.
+The administrator of the National Aeronautics and Space Administration is the highest-ranking official of NASA, the national space agency of the United States.
 The administrator is NASA's chief decision maker, responsible for providing clarity to the agency's vision and serving as a source of internal leadership within NASA.
 The office holder also has an important place within United States space policy, and is assisted by a deputy administrator.

-The administrator is appointed by the president of the United States, with the advice and consent of the United States Senate, and thereafter serves at the president’s pleasure.
-Former senator and astronaut Bill Nelson has served as the administrator since May 3, 2021.
+The administrator is appointed by the president of the United States, with the advice and consent of the United States Senate, and thereafter serves at the president's pleasure.
+Sean Duffy, the current United States secretary of transportation, has served as the acting administrator since July 9, 2025.

 Duties and responsibilities

-The administrator serves as NASA's chief executive officer, accountable to the President for the leadership necessary to achieve the agency's mission.
-This leadership requires articulating the agency's vision, setting its programmatic and budget priorities and internal policies, and assessing Agency performance.
+The administrator serves as NASA's chief executive officer, accountable to the president for the leadership necessary to achieve the agency's mission.
+This leadership requires articulating the agency's vision, setting its programmatic and budget priorities and internal policies, and assessing agency performance.

 History

 The first administrator of NASA was Dr. T. Keith Glennan; during his term he brought together the disparate projects in space development research in the US.
 Daniel Goldin held the post for the longest term (nearly 10 years), and is best known for pioneering the "faster, better, cheaper" approach to space programs.
 The only person to hold the post twice is James C. Fletcher, who returned to NASA following the Challenger disaster.

-The current administrator is former senator and astronaut Bill Nelson, who was nominated by President Joe Biden on March 19, 2021, confirmed by the Senate on April 29, and officially sworn in on May 3.
+The current administrator is current United States secretary of transportation Sean Duffy, who was designated by President Donald Trump on July 9, 2025 as acting administrator.
+He replaced Janet Petro, who served as acting administrator following the stepping down of Biden-era head Bill Nelson on January 20, 2025.
+Entrepreneur and commercial astronaut Jared Isaacman was nominated by Trump (while he was president-elect) on December 4, 2024, but his nomination was withdrawn on May 31, reportedly because of his connections to Elon Musk and donations towards Democratic, anti-Trump politicians.